wp-plugins/catablog/readme.txt

 == Description ==

+- NEW BETA WITH MULTIPLE IMAGE PER ITEM, CHECK OTHER VERSIONS FOR CATABLOG 1.1.5

 CataBlog allows you to catalog pretty much anything you would want and share it through your blog in a simple but elegant gallery.
 Upload images, give them titles, links, descriptions and then save them into your catalog.
 Use categories to organize and filter your catalog items into multiple different catalogs.
 Show off your photos in high resolution too with the LightBox effect, perfect for simple galleries.
 Easy, intuitive and smart design makes it trivial to keep track of all your different catalogs and create amazing e-stores, galleries, lists and more.

 There may also be beta versions available in the [other versions section](http://wordpress.org/extend/plugins/catablog/download/ "Download Other Versions of CataBlog"), check the [Changelog](http://wordpress.org/extend/plugins/catablog/changelog/ "CataBlog Versions Change Log") to see what new features were added.